Paul Manning (police officer, born 1973): Halton Regional Police

 On January 8, 2021, through Twitter Manning made the allegation that the Halton Regional Police Chief, Stephen Tanner was vacationing in Florida during a COVID-19 Provincial lockdown.
 Tanner admitted he was out of country and apologized to his officers and the community, stating he had permission from the Police Services Board Chair, Oakville Mayor, Rob Burton.
 Mayor Burton was subsequently forced to resign from the board.

 The Halton Police Services Board met several times to decide Tanner's future with Halton Regional Police releasing a statement on January 21, 2021 stating the board expressed its “full and unequivocal confidence” in Tanner and confirmed that they will not be taking “any further action.”

 Theories

 In an April 30, 2019 interview with The Buffalo News, Manning claimed the FBI assertion that the Mafia no longer had an active presence in Buffalo, NY was wrong.
 After a spate of Mafia murders in Canada, Manning asserted "There's a massive power play underway and it's tied to Buffalo."
 Adding he believed Dominic Violi, son of the late Mafia Boss Paulo Violi, was an "underboss" in the Buffalo Crime Family.

 In a December 17, 2019 interview with ABC's 7 Eyewitness News, Manning claimed recent Homeland Security and FBI raids were tied directly into Italian Organized Crime and Transnational Organized Crime.

+Book

+In 2024, Manning released Ten Seventy Eight: An Undercover Officer’s Battle Against Organized Crime and Police Corruption, a gripping account of his covert operations and the corruption he uncovered within law enforcement.
+The book, which details his infiltration of a powerful criminal organization while exposing systemic failures from within, quickly became an Amazon Bestseller.